MayDGT/LeGEND/README.md

 # LeGEND
-This is the repository for our paper "LeGEND: A Top-Down Approach to Scenario Generation of Autonomous Driving Systems Assisted by Large Language Models"
+This is the repository for our paper "LeGEND: A Top-Down Approach to Scenario Generation of Autonomous Driving Systems Assisted by Large Language Models".

 ## Approach Overview
 ![approach overview](images/website_overview.png)